tonibois/MARTA/README.md

 ### File Description:

 * MARTA_win.exe is the program to run on Windows OS (tested in Windows 10 64-bit succesfully).
 Same as MARTA_v3.exe in [video demonstration](https://www.youtube.com/playlist?list=PLxAhyI5uMABUJHDdJXx7utR3qqDxmYjzf).
-* MARTA_linux is the program to run on Linux OS (tested in Ubuntu 64-bit) [Click here](https://www.youtube.com/playlist?list=PLxAhyI5uMABUJHDdJXx7utR3qqDxmYjzf) to see video demonstration.
+* MARTA_linux is the program to run on Linux OS (tested in Ubuntu 64-bit).
 How to download & run from command line (Linux):

 1. git clone https://github.com/tonibois/MARTA
 2. chmod 777 -R MARTA_linux